-A continuation of Accompanying and Coaching Skills I, this course is designed to build repertoire, interpretation, and coaching skills in the operatic literature.
-Audition/permission of the instructor required.
+A continuation of Accompanying and Coaching Skills 3, this course is designed to build repertoire, interpretation, and coaching skills in the operatic literature.
+Open to qualified piano, conducting, and other keyboard students at the graduate level, this course is required for all Ensemble Arts majors.
+Enrollment by instructor permission.